mahmoud2121996/php-Cafeteria/README.md

 # Cafeteria-Ordering-System

-The Cafeteria Ordering System is a new system that replaces the current manual and telephone processes for ordering and picking up lunches in the Process Impact cafeteria
+The Cafeteria Ordering System is a new system that replaces the current manual and telephone processes for ordering and picking up lunches in the Process Impact cafeteria.

 ## Feautures

 ### As Admin User
-* Add update or delete users
+* Add, update or delete users.
-* Add update or remove products
+* Add, update or remove products.
-* View Current orders and change orders status
+* View Current orders and change orders status.
-* View all users checks and their orders
+* View all users checks and their orders.

 ### As Normal User
-* use home screen to order products
+* use home screen to order products.
-* Add to cart
+* Add to cart.
-* View his current orders and cancel unwanted orders
+* View his current orders and cancel unwanted orders.

 ### Prerequisites